Bhagyeshree/CS454/Week7/project.part1.md

 ##### Additional Details

-    -- Implement a server with Node using the express framework -- Implement client side using Angular and Jade/EJS (no jquery)
+    -- Implement a server with Node using the express framework -- Implement client side using Angular and Jade or EJS (no jquery)

 ##### Extra Credit